-Music apps such as Spotify and Apple Music have playlists dedicated specifically to training, while those with a decent internet connection might decide to get buried in a television series or film.
+Music apps such as Spotify and Apple Music have high-tempo playlists dedicated specifically to training, while those with a decent internet connection might decide to get buried in a television series or film.

 Zwift’s virtual training experience pitches you against other riders in an environment that’s both rewarding and addictive.

 It allows you to host and join group rides, making your training time a lot less solitary, while you can also choose from a wide range of structured workouts and training plans, or join a virtual race.